UniCreds

 Talking about federal student loans, there are only two ways in which the student loan grace period can be extended.
 These are:

 Coming to private education loans, lenders generally offer a nine-month student loan grace period.
-In order to get a grace period extension, enquire with your lender or loan servicer for the available options.
+In order to get a student loan extended grace period, enquire with your lender or loan servicer for the available options.
 For example, it’s possible your loans could be eligible for a deferment or forbearance.

 Don’t forget to read: Lawsuits for Private Student Loans